Eurostar Channel Tunnel: The Train 🚄🚶

 - Be flexible with travel times.
 Midweek and early morning trains are generally more affordable.

-- Consider taking an indirect journey with a change in Brussels if direct trains are sold out.
+- Consider taking an indirect trip with a change in Brussels if direct trains are sold out.

 - For Disneyland Paris trips, compare direct Eurostar fares with packages that include hotel and park tickets.
 We've written quite a lot about this.